Most data breaches start with something simple: a stolen password, an unpatched server, or an employee clicking the wrong link.

-Data breaches can include data types, like personal information (e.g., social security numbers), financial data (e.g., credit card numbers), intellectual property, trade secrets, and other sensitive information.
-It’s important to note that both small businesses and enterprises are targets.
+Data breaches can include data types like personal information (e.g., social security numbers), financial data (e.g., credit card numbers), intellectual property, trade secrets, and other sensitive information.
+This kind of data theft often leads to identity theft for affected individuals.
+It’s important to note that both small businesses and enterprises are targets, with healthcare and financial services among the most frequently hit industries.

 Organizations handling sensitive data are responsible for protecting it.
 The organization is legally held responsible if a threat actor gains unauthorized access to sensitive data.
 Once a data breach occurs, the repercussions can be severe, including financial loss, damage to reputation, legal consequences, and a loss of public trust.
-For this reason, organizations invest heavily in cybersecurity to prevent data breaches and to mitigate their impact if and when they occur.
+For this reason, organizations invest heavily in data breach prevention and risk management to mitigate their impact if and when they occur.

 Although the terms “data breach” and “data leak” are often used interchangeably, they have two distinct meanings.
 Data breaches are often the result of a deliberate attack by cybercriminals who exploit vulnerabilities in their target to gain access to the data.